By Texas Homesteader ~

 To make the jerky the tip is removed from one end of the jerky gun and the prepared ground meat is added into the large cylinder.

-Then he adds the tip to the end of the jerky gun.
+Then he replaces the tip to the end of the jerky gun.

 Flat Tip for jerky strips